n81641/OpenDAQ/OpenDAQ_118/README.md

 When the channels are sampled to determine timing, each enabled channel is reported with a # sign.

-If the clock fails, the DAQ will not continue.
+Check the clock time.
+If the clock fails, or reverts to default time after a battery change, the DAQ will not continue.
 <br>
 \section five Additional Information
 <strong>Soft UART pin assignments:</strong><br>